 Editor’s note: this clause includes definitions

 For the purposes of the present document, the terms and definitions given in 3GPP TR 21.905 [1] and the following apply.
-A term defined in the present document takes precedence over the definition of the same term, if any, in 3GPP TR 21.905 [1].3.2 Abbreviations
+A term defined in the present document takes precedence over the definition of the same term, if any, in 3GPP TR 21.905 [1].

+RG Level Wireline Access Characteristics: Wireline access technology specific QoS information corresponding to a specific wireline access subscription, which is provided by the AMF to the W-AGF at RG registration.

+3.2 Abbreviations

 Editor’s note: this clause includes definitions